josdoaitran/react-js-first-project/README.md

 Runs the app in the development mode.
 Open browser to navigate to http://localhost:3000 to view it in the browser.

-The page will reload if you make edits.
+The page will reload if you make edits (Edit src/App.js and save to reload).
 You will also see any lint errors in the console.

 # References: